nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Managing Courses
 In the following sections, you will find the features that are available to you on the `Course Page`.
-The `Course Page`, typically looks like this:
+A `Course Page` typically looks like this:

 <img src="./images/UiCoursePage.png" width="650" height="529"/>
 <br>